Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Acknowledgments

 \section{Acknowledgments}

-We thank members of the Gravitational-Wave Space 2050 Working Group for useful discussions.
+We thank members of the Gravitational-Wave Space 2050 Working Group for their useful discussions.
 This project has received financial support from the CNRS through the MITI interdisciplinary programs through its exploratory research program.
-AP acknowledge support by the French Agence Nationale de la Recherche.
-MB acknowledges support from the Italian Ministry for Universities and Research (MUR) program “Dipartimenti di Eccellenza 2023-2027”, within the framework of the activities of the Centro Bicocca di Cosmologia Quantitativa (BiCoQ).
-AS acknowledges financial support provided under the European Union’s H2020 ERC Consolidator Grant ``Binary Massive Black Hole Astrophysics" (B Massive, Grant Agreement: 818691) and Advanced Grant ``PINGU'' (Grant Agreement: 101142079).
+A.P. acknowledge support by the French Agence Nationale de la Recherche.
+M.B. acknowledges support from the Italian Ministry for Universities and Research (MUR) program “Dipartimenti di Eccellenza 2023-2027”, within the framework of the activities of the Centro Bicocca di Cosmologia Quantitativa (BiCoQ).
+A.S. acknowledges financial support provided under the European Union’s H2020 ERC Consolidator Grant ``Binary Massive Black Hole Astrophysics" (B Massive, Grant Agreement: 818691) and Advanced Grant ``PINGU'' (Grant Agreement: 101142079).